Springtime Travel Across Wet and Wild Wyoming – RV Life

 Recent and Upcoming Posts

-Recently, I reviewed the Aquaglide (inflatable) Deschutes 110 Kayak (and there’s a great deal there for you if you want one!), posted an informational article on RV batteries (including my thoughts on lithium batts), and thoughts on the IKON ski pass for RV’ers after a landmark winter (’22-’23.)
+Recently, I reviewed the Aquaglide (inflatable) Deschutes 110 Kayak (and there’s a great deal there for you if you decide to get one!), posted an informational article on RV batteries (including my thoughts on lithium batts), and thoughts on the IKON ski pass for RV’ers after a landmark winter (’22-’23.)

 Soon, I plan to “show off” my new living area (thanks to a new piece from Wayfair), review the Harvest and Bounty AeroGardens, and talk about my recent experience in signing up for Medicare and my thoughts on the best options to choose as a traveler.